Anirudh025/ParagonHero_Obsidian/School studies/Physics/Circular Motion.md

 1 radian is the angle subtended at the centre of the circle where the arc length is equal to the radius of the circle.

 If theta = s/r
-- Linear velocity = v
+- Linear velocity = v = 2pi r/T, where 'T' is time period.
+- Angular velocity